mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>task_execution_entities</td>
-<td>Detailed list of entities and their execution status of each task execution.</td>
+<td>Detailed list of entities and the execution status of each task's execution.</td>
 <td>Task Execution</td>
 </tr>
 <tr>
 <td><h4>task_execution_list</td>
-<td>Holds the list of execution requests of each task execution.
+<td>Holds the list of execution requests for each task's execution.
 A separate record is created for each LU and post-execution process.&nbsp;</td>
 <td>Task Execution</td>
 </tr>
 <tr>
 <td><h4>task_execution_summary</td>
-<td>Summary information of each task execution.
-A record is created for each task execution.</td>
+<td>Summary information of each task's execution.
+A record is created for each task's execution.</td>
 <td>Task Execution</td>
 </tr>
 <tr>
 <td><h4>task_ref_exe_stats</td>
-<td>List of reference tables to be processed by a given task execution.</td>
+<td>List of reference tables to be processed by the execution of a given task.</td>
 <td>Task Execution</td>
 </tr>
 <tr>